Welcome, WCAG 2.1; we’re glad you’re here!

 More work still remains to increase access to a wider range of content for more people with disabilities.
 There will be future updates that may come first in a WCAG 2.2 that builds on WCAG 2.1 or next as a whole new and renamed version of WCAG that may address broader issues such as user agent and authoring tool accessibility requirements, broaden the technology scope, and consider measures of conformance that include user testing.
 For more information on future plans for WCAG see the Silver Task force wiki page.
 The effort is called Silver because the periodic table symbol for Silver is AG – AG being the initialism for Accessibility Guidelines.

 There are several informative documents that help users understand and test the WCAG success criteria.
 My favorite is the understanding WCAG 2.1 (editors draft) document.
 There is also the How to Meet WCAG document, which has been updated for WCAG 2.1.
+For information specifically on the solutions available for building more accessible apps, please visit this page.

 What’s New in WCAG 2.1 from the W3C’s WAI provides some useful information including personas that help you understand how each success criteria applies to people with disabilities.